-The city of Savage is situated on the south bank of the Minnesota River in a region commonly referred to as South of the River, comprising the southern portion of Minneapolis-St. Paul, the sixteenth largest metropolitan area in the United States.
+The city of Savage Minnesota is situated on the south bank of the Minnesota River in a region commonly referred to as South of the River, comprising the southern portion of Minneapolis-St. Paul, the sixteenth largest metropolitan area in the United States.
 Savage is approximately 20 miles from downtown Minneapolis and 25 miles from downtown St. Paul.

 The landing point for Irish and Scottish immigrants in 1800, Savage has grown into a developing bedroom community, absorbing population growth from Burnsville, its larger neighbor to the east.
 Once a shipbuilding port for the U.S. Navy, Savage is now an industrial manufacturing job center in the southern metro.